Winter Beet Butternut Squash Salad

 - Prep ahead of time: the beets and squash can be roasted and saved up to three days before serving the salad (a great make-ahead salad for the holidays!)

-- Get creative with toppings and the dressing: add oregano, butternut squash seeds, pumpkin seeds, walnuts, pecans, or maple syrup to the dressing or right on top of the salad for a new twist
+- Get creative with toppings and the dressing: add oregano, butternut squash seeds, pumpkin seeds, walnuts, pecans, or maple syrup to the dressing or right on top of the salad for a new twist.
+Or try our favorite fall Maple Bourbon Vinaigrette.

 I hope you enjoy this simple butternut squash and beet salad recipe!
 For more easy autumn-inspired salads check out our Butternut Squash Cranberry Kale Salad and Kale Persimmon Salad with Pecan Yogurt Dressing recipes, both great salads that are perfect for your fall table.